jamesqquick/auth0-react-workshop/README.md

 `amplify publish`

-After your application has been deployed to Amplify, you should see an HTTPS URL for your deployed app.
+After your application has been deployed to Amplify, you should see an HTTPS URL in the terminal for your deployed app.
 Open it in the browser to see the app itself.

 For authentication to work in this deployed app, you'll need to update the following settings in the Auth0 dashboard with the deployed URL.
 You can add multiple values in these properties by comma-separting them.